 Preventive Medicine Training Program

-All trainees are required to complete 12 months of practica in public health and preventive medicine.
+All trainees are required to complete the equivalent of 12 months of practica in public health and preventive medicine.
 Trainees participate in practicum experiences throughout the two-year program.
 However, the practicum experiences are concentrated in the second year of training, after completion of the core MPH courses.
 The schedule and content of practica are designed to provide trainees with opportunities to develop required and optional competencies and to maximize career goals.
 The practicum experiences are individualized for each trainee based on baseline competencies, MPH course work completed and career interests and goals.
 Practica are supervised learning experiences which are typically scheduled for one half day to two days a week for two to six months.

 The following practicum experiences are required of all trainees:

-- A six month, part-time, rotation in clincal preventive services in our Benedict Practice/Family Medicine Clinic.
+- A six month, part-time, rotation in clinical preventive services in our Benedict Practice/Family Medicine Clinic.
 Second year residents complete one session per week over six months, seeing patients and working on a quality improvement activity related to clinical prevention.

 - Federally qualified urban and rural community health centers